 Youtube for Personal Trainers

-As a personal trainer who has a presence on one of Facebook, Twitter and Instagram – or possibly all three – you are probably wondering why bother with Youtube.
+As a personal trainer who has a presence on one of Facebook, Twitter, and Instagram – or possibly all three – you are probably wondering why to bother with Youtube.

-Let’s look at a few stats first before I give you a number of good reasons why Youtube could form a crucial part of your social media strategy.
+Let’s look at a few stats first before I give you several good reasons why Youtube could form a crucial part of your social media strategy.

-- Almost over three-quarters of the world’s internet population use Youtube.
+- Almost three-quarters of the world’s internet population use Youtube.

 - In the U.S. alone, 90% of internet users between the ages of 18 to 44 use Youtube.